mengranli1029/platform-school-petclinic-li/README.md

-# Platform School Example Project
+# Platform School Example Project.

 This example is based on the [Spring PetClinic Sample Application](https://github.com/irori-ab/platform-school-petclinic/).